TRIP-Lab/itinerum-tripkit/README.md

  - The included `datakit` directory can be copied to other projects as a library until more complete packaging is available

+Refer to the [API documentation](https://itinerum-datakit.readthedocs.io/) for usage.

-### Loading Platform Data
+### Loading Data from Platform

-Data exported from the Itinerum dashboard is read directly as .csv files.
-The source data folder should be placed within the `./input` directory and the `INPUT_DATA_DIR` config option edited to reflect the filepath.
+Data exported from the Itinerum dashboard is read directly as *.csv* files.
+The source data should be placed within the `./input` directory and the `INPUT_DATA_DIR` config parameter edited to reflect the filepath.

 *Note: On first run, .csv data will be imported if the table*  `user_survey_responses` *does not exist in the output database.
 It is safe to delete the output .sqlite file to reset the library's cache.*

 ### Loading Subway Stations

-Subway station data for trip detection can be loaded similarly to the Itinerum platform data.
-Place a .csv file of station entrances with the columns of `x` (or `longitude`) and `y` (or `latitude`).
-Locations are expected as lat/lon geographic coordinates only.
-Edit the `SUBWAY_STATIONS_FP` config option to reflect the subway stations .csv filepath.
+Subway station data for trip detection can be loaded similarly.
+Place a *.csv* file of station entrances with the columns of `x` (or `longitude`) and `y` (or `latitude`).
+Locations are expected as geographic coordinates only.
+Edit the `SUBWAY_STATIONS_FP` config parameter to reflect the subway stations *.csv* filepath.

-### Example
+#### Example

 *View attributes on a User*